 Directory structure of the cGENIE model.
 Highlighted in red are directories and sub-directories that you will need to access at some point.
+Note that the main cgenie directory should read cgenie.muffin ...

 2. Running the model ('interactively', in a shell window)